JohnDannl/ACM/README.md

 # ACM
-For HDOJ ACM Test In Java
+For HDOJ ACM Test In Java.